kamil-kw/Rocky_Paperusus_Scissorro/README.md

 * **Play** button will direct you to the Game page, will animate (transition in 0.5s) once pressed and change color to green.
 * **WANT TO KNOW HOW TO PLAY?** button will expand game rules below;
 * **RETURN TO STORY PAGE** button will direct you to the index page, will animate (transition in 0.5s) once pressed and change color to green.
-* **Submit form** button once pressed will change color to green than check if feedback field is filled (using Java Script):
+* **Submit form** button once pressed will change color to green then check if feedback field is filled (using Java Script):
     * If NOT the page alert "Please leave feedback" will appear
-    * If YES than will direct you to [Code Institute - formdump](https://formdump.codeinstitute.net/) and open in it in the new tab
+    * If YES than will direct you to [Code Institute - formdump](https://formdump.codeinstitute.net/) and open it in the new tab

         ![Feedback result](assets/images/readme_images/codeinstitute_feedback.PNG)
 * **Clear form** button will clear all text from form (using Java Script).